jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 - Function Call Convention: Different ways to setup stack frame
   - E.g., is the information stored in stack frame or register?
 Prepared by caller or callee?
   - No correct answer, as long as consistent

+#### Frame Pointer

+> To facilitate access of stack frame items

+- Problem: Stack Pointer is hard to use, since it's **dynamically changing from adding local variables as we run through the function** $\rightarrow$ Need to dynamically change offset for all the local variables
+- Solution: Frame Pointer
+  - ==Frame Pointer==: Points to fixed location in stack frame
+  - Other items have fixed displacement from FP
+  - Requires stack frame to store previous frame's FP
+  - Platform dependent
+  - FP only for compiler's convenience

+#### Saved Registers

+- Problem: Number of General Purpose Registers limited
+- Solution idea: ==Register spilling==
+  - When GPRs are all used up, use memory to temporarily hold GPR values
+  - GPR can then be reused for other purposes
+  - GPR values can be restored later
+- ==Saved registers==: Saved values from registers that the function intends to use before function starts
+  - On function return, restore those registers
+  - Stored in stack frame
+  - Without saving registers that we intend to use in this function, we may override registers with new values, which can lead to bugs

 #### Sample Frame Setup and Teardown